Towards a Neural Lambda Calculus: Neurosymbolic AI Applied to the Foundations of Functional Programming: Related Work

-Also, recent developments in chatbot technologies have been enabled by the Transformer model.
-One example of a chatbot that has emerged as a result of this development is the \textit{ChatGPT} \footnote{available at: \url{https://openai.com/blog/chatgpt/}}, which is based on a state-of-the-art AI model, the GPT-3, from \cite{Brown2020}.
-These chatbots can answer questions about a variety of subjects \cite{Roose2022}, and can also perform some basic symbolic reasoning.
-However, their symbolic reasoning capability is still limited, as it gives some incorrect answers to very simple questions.
+In addition, the Transformer model has enabled recent developments in chatbot technologies.
+An example of a chatbot that has emerged as a result of this development is the \textit{ChatGPT} \footnote{available at: \url{https://openai.com/blog/chatgpt/}}, which is based on a state-of-the-art AI model, the GPT-3, from \cite{Brown2020}.
+These chatbots can answer questions about various subjects \cite{Roose2022} and perform basic symbolic reasoning.
+However, their symbolic reasoning capability is still limited, giving some incorrect answers to straightforward questions.

-In the present work, we shift the paradigm from the imperative paradigm that all other works have used to the functional paradigm, which is the case for the $\lambda$-Calculus.
-With this, we try to abstract the idea of learning to compute computer programs to learning to perform reductions on $\lambda$-terms.
-With this approach, we will show in the sequel that were able to obtain an accuracy of $88.89\%$ for learning the one-step $\beta$-reduction on completely random terms and $99.73\%$ on terms that represent boolean expressions.
-Also, for the full computation task, we were able to obtain an accuracy of $97.70\%$ for terms that represent boolean expressions.
-If we consider the string similarity metric, where we compare how many characters of the $\lambda$-term the model predicted right, the majority of our results were above $99\%$.
-With these results, we think that this change in the paradigm and the use of the Transformer model are two improvements that will be relevant in coming researches.
+In the present work, we shift from the imperative paradigm that all other works have used, to the functional paradigm, which is the case for the $\lambda$-Calculus.
+With this, we abstract the idea of learning to compute computer programs to learn to perform reductions in $\lambda$ terms.

+With this approach, in the sequel we will show that to learn one-step computation, we obtained an accuracy of $88.89\%$ in completely random terms $\lambda$ and of $99.73\%$ in terms representing Boolean expressions.
+For the full computation task, we obtained an accuracy of $97.70\%$ for $\lambda$ terms that represent boolean expressions.
+Taking into account a string similarity metric, most of our predicted $\lambda$ terms were above $99\%$ similar to the correct ones.

+With these results, we think that the change to the functional paradigm and the use of the Transformer model are two improvements that will be relevant in future research.